inivekin/abosa/abosa.typ

-affixed but shearing through essence, to shrink its stern and grow saw-toothed it propagates wave-like presence, while deflty 'round ferritic steel, lashing out from inner spaces, wiry lengths with neurotic zeal probe and pull with many faces.
+affixed but shearing through essence, to shrink its stern and grow saw-toothed it propagates wave-like presence, while deftly with ferritic steel, lashing out from inner spaces, wiry lengths with neurotic zeal probe and pull from many faces.
 At the target of its phases,
 where the sand subsumes the sun in terra incognita hazes,